-(Formerly Chem.
-142) A comprehensive survey of modern bioorganic and natural products chemistry.
-Topics will include biosynthesis of natural products, molecular recognition, and small molecule-biomolecule interactions.
-Prerequisite: Chem.
-140C or 141C or 254 or consent of the instructor.
+(Conjoined with Chem.
+257; formerly Chem.
+142.)
+A comprehensive survey of modern bioorganic and natural products chemistry.
+Topics will include biosynthesis of natural products, molecular recognition, and small moleculebiomolecule interactions.
+For Chem.
+257, students will be required to complete additional course work beyond that expected of students enrolled in Chem.
+157. Prerequisite: Chem.
+140C or 140CH (157); or graduate standing (257).